jasperes/debian/README.md

 Scripts to configure Debian SID.

-## Softwares
+## Software

-The idea is to use native packages only minimal to work, getting less conflicts or possible problems.

-I'll use Flatpak for desktop softwares, isolating libs and security.

-Mise to install common or daily tools.
+The strategy is to:

+- Use native packages minimally for core functionality to reduce conflicts
+- Install desktop software via Flatpak for library isolation and security
+- Manage common/daily tools using mise
-App Image and DEB files as an alternative, but last.
+- Use AppImage and DEB files as last-resort alternatives

-Git repos for source projects, like plugins.
+- Source plugins directly from Git repositories

-Programs installed via script are specific, only when i see as best way to install.
+- Install programs via script only when it's the optimal method

 ## GPU Drivers

-Theres is two installers for AMD and NVidia.
+Separate installers are provided for AMD and NVIDIA:

-For AMD it uses native drivers (Mesa).
+- **AMD**: Uses native Mesa drivers

-For NVidia it uses proprietarie drivers.
-It is difficult to install and maintain, i have not configured everything needed to work with it.
+- **NVIDIA**: Uses proprietary drivers
+  *(Note: These are complex to install/maintain; full configuration not yet implemented)*

 ## Desktop Environment

-Current i am using Gnome and configure with it in mind.
+Currently configured for GNOME with environment-specific settings.

 ## Plugins

-This script install and configure plugins for softwares, like VSCode, ZSH, Gnome, etc.
+Script installs/configures plugins for:

+- VS Code
+- Zsh
+- GNOME extensions
+- Other tools

-## Dotfile
+## Dotfiles

-Dotfiles will configure the system settings.
-Everything is installed and configured with dofile settings.
+System settings are managed entirely through dotfiles, installed and configured using RCM.

-To manage dotfiles i am using RCM.

 ## Requirements

-Install make
+Install `make`:

 ```sh
 apt install make